swidler/roam-python/README.md

 	-s, --species taxonomical classification of the ancient sample (default: human).
 	-c, --chroms list of chromosomes to use, a list specified with no quotes or commas, e.g., -c chr1 chr2 chr3 (default: chromosomes 1 to 22, X).
-	-t, --trim set to True to trim read ends during processing (default: False).
+	-t, --trim flag to trim read ends during processing.
-	-cf, --chrom_file set to True for directory with exactly one file per chromosome (default: False).
+	-cf, --chrom_file use this flag for directory with exactly one file per chromosome.
 	-m, --mapq minimum mapping quality for a read (default: 20).
 	-q, --qual minimum mapping quality for a position (default: 20).
 	-st, --stages stages of process to be run, a list specified with no quotes or commas,